gkrqls7633/2020-project-one_store-/README.md

 ## Project name : [Predict whether or not to purchase a flat rate system]

+### summary
+- Under the theme of [Predicting whether to purchase a flat-rate system] to identify customer characteristics and utilize predictive models (organized by the Korea Data Industry Promotion Agency)

 ### index
 1. Select a topic
 2. EDA